koushkv/Rolladie/README.md

 # Rolladie
- A basic android application written in Kotlin that uses random number generator and a few vector images to simulate the results of rolling dice.
+ A basic android application written in Kotlin that uses random number generator and a few vector images to simulate the results of rolling a die.

 ## License